deathworlders/online/content/books/deathworlders/chapter-01-run-little-monster.md

 other Broods.
 Within each Brood, the intimate cybernetic wiring that allowed full thoughts to be sent in their entirety had made language entirely redundant.

-One said: +<trepidation; question> *the watchful Prey have not seen us?*+
+One said: *+<Trepidation; question>+* "The watchful Prey have not seen us?""

-Another said: +<confidence; statement> *They have not.* <sneering> *Nor have the beast prey.*+
+Another said: *+<Confidence; statement>+* "They have not." *+<sneering>+* "Nor have the beast prey."

 This provoked a wave of amusement that circled around the entire Brood.
 By their standards, the wry assumption that a non-sentient Prey species could hope to detect a cloaked Hunter vessel was the height of humour.

-The youngest said: +<fear; query> *The Prey are a deathworld species.
+The youngest said: *+<fear; query>+* "The Prey are a deathworld species.
 We saw what just one of them did to the Brood of Five Poisons.
-Respectfully, Alpha, are we sure that all of our Brood shall return from this hunt?*+
+Respectfully, Alpha, are we sure that all of our Brood shall return from this hunt?"

-Alpha said: +<Impatience; terse rebuke; instruction> *If you fear them so, you may remain aboard the transport.*+
+Alpha said: *+<Impatience; terse rebuke; instruction>+* "If you fear them so, you may remain aboard the transport."

-It - their species did not reproduce in a gendered manner analogous to male and female---addressed the remainder as the youngling radiated sullen apology.
+It---their species did not reproduce in a gendered manner analogous to male and female---addressed the remainder as the youngling radiated sullen apology.
-+<inspiring reminder> *We are the Hunters, they are the prey.
+*+<inspiring reminder>+* "We are the Hunters, they are the Prey.
 Death planet or not, we will have the technological advantage and surprise.
 An ambushed prey is meat in the maw.
 Our cousin-Broods will remember our triumph as we return with trophies from this formidable prey, they will know our courage and our skill.
-And for the prey, they will know their place in the order of things.*+
+And for the prey, they will know their place in the order of things."

 It turned to the one that operated their ship's electronic warfare suite.
-+<Query> *Do you have an appropriately high-profile target?*+
+*+<Query>+* "Do you have an appropriately high-profile target?"

-That one replied +<statement> *I do, Alpha.
-Their whole species will witness our hunt.*
+That one replied *+<statement>+* "I do, Alpha.
+Their whole species will witness our hunt."

 The Brood vocalised as one for the first time, expressing their approval.
 The hunt was on.

-+++
+---

-"I'll be honest, I don't believe a word of it."
-Terri told him.
+"I'll be honest, I don't believe a word of it," Terri told him.

-"I don't blame you."
-Jenkins said.
+"I don't blame you," Jenkins said.
 "But, look at this."
 He leaned forward and turned his head so that she could inspect the bald patch on the left side of his head.
 Up close, it was an intricate web of fine white scars that produced a pattern which looked disturbingly like circuitry.

-"That's where those grey fuckers shoved an experimental translation implant into me."
-Jenkins said.
+"That's where those grey fuckers shoved an experimental translation implant into me," Jenkins said.
 "It worked, but the doctors who took it out of me said it was a pretty damn crude one."

-"These would be alien doctors."
-Terri said.
+"These would be alien doctors," Terri said.
 She had to admit, the scars were compelling evidence, but she was a natural skeptic.
 It went with the job.

 "Yep.
-See they greys---"Corti" is the pronunciation used by species that have mouths which work kind of like ours---apparently they had this big eugenics program and turned themselves into a civilization of immoral scientists.
+See they greys---'Corti' is the pronunciation used by species that have mouths which work kind of like ours---apparently they had this big eugenics program and turned themselves into a civilization of immoral scientists.
 They abduct pre-contact species, figure out how we tick, and use that data to corner